 But there always seem to be obstacles to me starting on January 1st…

 Usually, Lots Of Excuses Get In The Way

 Is this the same for you?
 It is pretty easy to make excuses and conjure reasons not to start.
 Mine are many.

 - for a start, my birthday is in January – so not drinking on my birthday?
 No thank you.

 - in addition to this, people may buy me alcoholic gifts.

-- there’s usually some booze left in the house tempting me to drink it up.
+- there’s usually some booze left in the house after the holidays tempting me to drink it up.

 I’ve Realised I Can’t Tolerate It

 It is a strange thing, but I’ve realised that the older I get, the less I can tolerate drinking.
 Even just a couple of glasses of wine and I suffer side effects such as

 - sleeplessness – I wake up halfway in the night – and not just to go to the loo.

 - palpitations – my heart races.
 This is actually a common thing too, lots of women suffer alcohol induced palpitations after alcohol, even if blood pressure is not affected.
 I already suffer palpitations with perimenopause, so doubly bad.